TULiberalArts/Geography-and-Urban-Studies/pages/resources.md

 **Q: I am a transfer student, how do I declare a major in GUS or ES and enroll in classes?**

-A: For information on admission to the university check the admissions page at [http://www.temple.edu/undergrad/applying/transfer.htm](http://www.temple.edu/undergrad/applying/transfer.htm) or contact them at 888-340-2222 or 215-204-7200 to set up an interview.
+A: For information on admission to the university check the [admissions page](http://www.temple.edu/undergrad/applying/transfer.htm) or contact them at 888-340-2222 or 215-204-7200 to set up an interview.

 Mailing address: